elgohr-update/cboulanger-docker-phpfarm/README.md

 Downloading the image
 ---------------------

-Simply downloading the ready made image from Docker Hub is probably the fastest way.
-Just run one of these:
+If you do not intend to adapt the image for your purposes, you can simply downloading the ready made image from Docker
+Hub:

     docker pull cboulanger/docker-phpfarm